dragonheaven/ethprice-betting-dapp/README.md

 ## Betting on Ethereum Price using Oraclize
-Betting on the date for a specific ether price, probably fair by RNG generated via Oraclize
+Betting on the date for a specific ether price, get Ethereum price from Kraken and compare guessed quote, handle payment